Ludusamo/ludusamo.github.io/README.md

 			This phase is when your opponent attacks.
 He will always drop a sword straight down on your head dealing you for the damage of his attack.
 The phase will end after you receive the damage.

+			BUG: There is a little bug that I have been unable to work out, and that is as time goes on you can glitch out of the walls.
+This is probably cuz I am overloading it and its lagging out but I cannot find it, shouldn't be TOO detrimental to gameplay though.

 		These phases will cycle on forever adding to your points.
 The game only ends when you run out of health.
 If your opponent dies, another will take his place, but stronger.